Fiono11/decentralized_threshold_signing_service/README.md

 Each participant in the threshold signing group runs a browser-based application that performs decentralized key generation and signing operations through the Olaf threshold signature protocol, compiled to WebAssembly (WASM).
 The networking layer is built using JavaScript and `libp2p` for peer discovery and communication.

+The service implements proof of possession mechanisms to ensure that only the legitimate owner of a Substrate/Kusama/Polkadot address can register it with the relay server and establish connections with other peers.
+This prevents address spoofing and ensures secure peer-to-peer communication.

 ### 🌐 Networking Layer (JavaScript)

 **Transport**: Peers connect to a relay server using WebSockets.

 **Discovery**:
-- When a peer connects, it sends its Substrate/Polkadot/Kusama address to the relay server
+- When a peer connects, it must prove ownership of its Substrate/Polkadot/Kusama address through a cryptographic challenge-response protocol
+- The peer requests a challenge from the relay server, signs it with their private key, and submits the proof
-- The relay server assigns the peer a random `libp2p` Peer ID and stores the mapping: Address → Peer ID
+- The relay server verifies the signature using the address's public key and stores the mapping: Address → Peer ID
 - Peers can query the relay server with a known blockchain address to obtain the corresponding Peer ID

 **Direct Peer Communication**: Once a Peer ID is obtained, the peer establishes a WebRTC connection using `libp2p`.
+Before communication begins, both peers perform mutual proof of possession to verify each other's identity.
 All protocol messages are exchanged via this secure, direct P2P channel.

 ### 🔐 Cryptographic Protocol (Rust → WASM)